JujuAdams/Bento/docs/0.1/BentoSpeak-Events.md

 	//Listen for the left mouse button
 	targetListen = "action"

-	//Define a event for highlighting the button eventEnter = fn(buttonName) {
+	//Define an event for highlighting the button eventEnter = fn(buttonName) {
 		//Make sure we call the inherited behaviour CallInherited()